ChildMindInstitute/mindlogger-backend/docs/plugin-development.rst

-Since handlers of this event run prior to the normal access level check of the underlying route handler, they are bound by the same access level rules as route handlers; they must be decorated by one of the functions in `girder.api.access`.
+Since handlers of this event run prior to the normal access level check of the underlying route handler, they are bound by the same access level rules as route handlers; they must be decorated by one of the functions in `girderformindlogger.api.access`.
 If you do not decorate them with one, they will default to requiring administrator access.
 This is to prevent accidental reduction of security by plugin developers.
 You may change the access level of the route in your handler, but you will